kimruddock/pawelgrzybek.github.io/_drafts/2017-03-16-fluent-Interfaces-explained.md

 ## Create an element, add some content and color, append to another node...

 One of the best examples out here that uses a method chaining is good old friend of all front-end developers — [jQuery](https://jquery.com/).
-Similarity of code written wit it to English sentences is surely one of the reasons why it gained as big popularity.
+Similarity of code written with it to English sentences is surely one of the reasons why it gained as big popularity.

-Going through source code of jQuery would be too complicated so I'm going to write a small example script that creates an DOM element, manipulates its content, color and allows us to append it to other node.
+Going through source code of jQuery would be too complicated so I'm going to write a small script that creates a DOM element, manipulates its content, changes color and allows us to append it to other node.
 It would look something like this...

 ```js
 class myElement {